okansungur/drafts/read8.md

-__Aggregate__:An agregate is a business functionality that encapsulates the business rules and it is not divisible any more.
+__Aggregate__:An agregate is a business functionality that encapsulates the business rules and it is not divisible any more.Create relationship between entity and value objects

-__Values__:
+__Values__: Immutable objects like color,currency, coordinates.

+__Domain Events__ :Domain events should be inside a domain.(publisher-subscriber)PipelinR.
+Used to notify other services when something happens.
+User logged in, opened a ticket, made a payment. etc.
+__Domain Services__ : Stateless services implements a piece of business logic.

 __Strategic Phase__: Identify bounded contexts and map them out in context map.
 Event Storming with domain experts business analyst product owner and developers.